 Responding to canvass communications

-The next scheduled elections are the KCC, PCC and local elections, to be held on Thursday 6 May 2021.
-In light of Covid-19, you may wish to consider applying for a postal vote.
+The next scheduled elections are to be held on Thursday 5 May 2022.
+You may wish to consider applying for a postal vote.
 You can download an application form from The Electoral Commission.

 Annual Canvass FAQs